pgarr/dinner-roulette/README.md

 ## What's this?

 Web app to store dishes recipes.
-It has users who create recipes and admin who accepts recipes before they are visible for others.
+It has users who create recipes and admin who accepts them before they are visible for others.

+Project contains separated frontend and backend RESTful API.
+Frontend is created in React.js.
+Backend is created in Python, uses Flask and SQLAlchemy.

 ## Useful commands.